+The Cedar’s mission is to promote intercultural appreciation and understanding through the presentation of global music and dance.
 The Cedar is committed to artistic excellence and integrity, diversity of programming, support for emerging artists, and community outreach.

 The only all-ages venue of its kind in the Midwest, The Cedar was established in 1989 and operates in a building that was constructed as a movie theater in 1948.